Junk food

-"Junk food" is a term used to describe food that is high in calories from macronutrients such as sugar and fat, and often also high in sodium, making it hyperpalatable, and low in dietary fiber, protein, or micronutrients such as vitamins and minerals.
-It is also known as "high in fat, salt and sugar food" (HFSS food).
+Junk food is a term used to describe food that is high in calories from macronutrients such as sugar and fat, and often also high in sodium, making it hyperpalatable, and almost always low in dietary fiber, protein, or micronutrients such as vitamins and minerals.
+It is also known as high in fat, salt, and sugar food (HFSS food).
 The term junk food is a pejorative dating back to the 1950s.

 Precise definitions vary by purpose and over time.
 Some high-protein foods, like meat prepared with saturated fat, may be considered junk food.
 Fast food and fast-food restaurants are often equated with junk food, although fast foods cannot be categorically described as junk food.
 Candy, soft drinks, and highly processed foods such as certain breakfast cereals, are generally included in the junk food category; much of it is ultra-processed food.

 Concerns about the negative health effects resulting from a junk food-heavy diet, especially obesity, have resulted in public health awareness campaigns, and restrictions on advertising and sale in several countries.
 Current studies indicate that a diet high in junk food can increase the risk of depression, digestive issues, heart disease and stroke, type 2 diabetes, cancer, and early death.